casper-network/docs-archive/dapp/erc20/contract.md

 ```

 ## ERC20 Indirect Session Code
-We'll write is the `erc20_indirect` session code now.
+We will write the `erc20_indirect` session code now.
 It will be executed in the context of the account, that sends the transaction.
 Its goal is to call `erc20` contract and pass arguments further.
 ```rust
 // contract/src/contracts.rs